 In this blog post, I am sharing information about common, conventional biochemical tests and their primary uses in the Microbiology laboratory for the identification of pathogens of interest.
-Some of the biochemical tests mentioned here for example catalase test, oxidase test assists us in many ways apart from the primary purpose mentioned in this post;
+Some of the biochemical tests mentioned here for example catalase test, oxidase test assist us in many ways apart from the primary purpose mentioned in this post;

-To identify Escherichia coli.
+MUG test is used to identify Escherichia coli.
 Escherichia coli produces the enzyme β-D-glucuronidase, which hydrolyzes β-D-glucopyranosid-uronic derivatives to aglycons and D-glucuronic acid.

-Bacitracin sensitivity test differentiates Streptococcus pyogenes (positive) from other beta hemolytic streptococci (resistant).
+Bacitracin sensitivity test differentiates Streptococcus pyogenes (positive) from other beta-hemolytic streptococci (resistant).

 Certain organisms such as Streptococcus agalactiae (Group B streptococci), produce a diffusible extracellular protein (CAMP) factor that acts synergistically with the beta-lysin of Staphylococcus aureus and causes enhanced lysis of RBCs.

-To differentiate Staphylococci (catalase-positive) from Streptococci (catalase test negative)
+Catalase test is used to differentiate Staphylococci (catalase-positive) from Streptococci (catalase test negative)

 Coagualse test is used to identify Staphylococcus aureus.
 Coagulase test differentiates Staphylococcus aureus (positive) from coagulase-negative staphylococci (CONS), such as S. epidermidis, S. saprophyticus.